Why Size Changes the Biological Timeline

 A Systems Perspective on Companion Animal Aging

-Instead of reacting only when decline becomes visible, we can better understand how biological demand accumulates over time.
+Instead of reacting only when visible decline appears, we can study how biological demand accumulates over time.

-This systems-based perspective respects metabolic scale, structural load, and breed-specific dynamics.
+This systems-based perspective considers metabolic scale, structural load, and breed-specific dynamics.

-Aging does not follow the same clock for every size — and understanding that difference is the first step toward responsible nutritional and scientific exploration.
+Aging does not follow the same clock for every dog.
+Therefore, understanding size-related differences is the first step toward responsible nutritional and scientific exploration.